imliuyzh/Tamandua/README.md

 There is also another reason behind this project's motivation.
 Most applications, such as Coursicle, are mobile-focused; in other words, PC devices are not their target.
 As a result, PC users will face difficulty to automate checking class availability.
 This tool essentially performs the same task as Coursicle with the exception that it mainly targets on PC devices.

 ### Naming
 In the University of California, Irvine, Anteaters are the official mascot representing the school itself.
-If one can search the meaning of "Tamandua," he or she can find that "Tamandua" is the formal name for "Anteater."
+If one can search the meaning of "Tamandua," he or she can find that "Tamandua" is the formal name for a type of anteater.
 In order to echo the academic background of this project and to avoid others' tendency to name their projects with prefix such as "Zot" or "Ant," I decided to use "Tamandua" as the name for my work.

 ## Deployment/"Pseudo-Installation"
 Since Tamandua is technically still in development, there is no installer like in Windows that you may feel used to (although you can package it using third-party libraries like PyInstaller).
 Instead, you grab the scripts and run them in a Python environment with dependencies.